What the Mar-a-Lago search portends for the US, and a president

 The FBI investigation into Mr. Trump’s retention of presidential records, including classified material, is just one of a number of law enforcement probes the former president is facing.

-In New York, Attorney General Letitia James is conducting a civil inquiry into whether the Trump Organization committed fraud by improperly inflating the value of assets.
+In New York, Attorney General Letitia James is conducting a civil inquiry into whether The Trump Organization committed fraud by improperly inflating the value of assets.

 In Georgia, Fulton County District Attorney Fani Willis is looking at whether to bring criminal charges in conjunction with the efforts of the former president and his allies to overturn the state’s 2020 election results.